Containment: A Variation of Cops and Robbers: Bounds on the containability number

+For the upper bound, let $S$ be a dominating set in $G$.
 For each $v{ \in} S$, place one cop on each of the edges incident with $v$.
 Suppose that the robber places himself at a vertex $x$.
-Note that if $x {\in} S$, then since there is at least one cop at every edge incident with $x$, the robber has placed himself in an immediately losing position.
+If $x {\in} S$, then since there is at least one cop at every edge incident with $x$, the robber has placed himself in an immediately losing position.

 Therefore we can assume that $x {\in} V(G) \backslash S$.
 We will show that the cops are able to contain the robber in one step.
 For any edge that has $x$ as an endpoint, the other endpoint is either in $S$ or not in $S$.
 For any edge incident with $x$ that has its other endpoint at some $w {\in} S$, the cop on edge $xw$ is already incident with the robber, and so remains stationary.
 For all other edges incident with $x$, the other endpoint is some $y {\notin} S$.
 Therefore, there exists some $w {\in} S$ adjacent to $y$, and consequently there is a cop at edge $wy$.
 This cop moves to $xy$.
 Therefore, every edge incident with $x$ can be occupied by a cop after one step. \end{proof}